 Below is a list of some common phrasal verbs used in business.
-The verbs with an asterisk (*) are separable (the verb can be split by the object).
+The verbs with an asterisk (*) are separable (the verb can be split by its object).

 Common Phrasal Verbs for Business